prof-legnard/cinf108-fall24/lab1/README.md

 # Lab 1 Instructions

 On Brightspace in the "Lab 1" assignment.
 Submit a python file named `{last_name}_{first_name}_lab1.py`.
 Make sure the file ends with py, so for example `legnard_tom_lab1.py`
 Write solutions to the following questions in your python script.
-A template will be provided with where to insert your answers.
+A template will be provided to work from, feel free to copy the starter code and comments there into your `.py`file.

 1. Create a variable called `name` with your name (can be fist name or fist and last)
 2. Print the string "Hi my name is `{your name}`, this is my first print statement" in three different ways.
 Refer to the lecture notes on different ways of printing strings.